akeneo/pim-helpcenter/content/md/user-management/configure-saml-sso.md

 ## About user claims

 User claims are information that the Service Provider expects when a authentication is made on the IdP and the positive response comes back to the PIM.
+These values are mandatory for the Single Sign-On in the PIM to work.
+Your SSO administrator must configure the IdP response to embed these values.
+Please refer to your IdP's documentation on how to configure claims on the IdP.

 The IdP response must contain the following attributes:
 * **akeneo-uid**: Will be used to check the username in the PIM database.
 This is the most important part of the SAML communication.
 * **http://schemas.xmlsoap.org/ws/2005/05/identity/claims/surname**: Last name of the user